Tongkat Ali (Eurycoma Longifolia)

 herbal Tongkat Ali

-Tongkat Ali, scientifically known as eurycoma longifolia, is a medicinal herb native to Southeast Asia, widely recognized as an adaptogen and traditional spice.
+Tongkat Ali, scientifically known as eurycoma longifolia, is a medicinal herb native to Southeast Asia, widely recognized for its adaptogenic properties and use as both a spice and a traditional remedy.

-One of its unique features is the presence of a rare active compound called quassinoids, which contribute to its adaptogenic properties and have been studied for their potential therapeutic effects.
+One of its unique features is its distinct bitter taste and the presence of the rare compound eurycomanone, which contributes to its potent medicinal effects.

 Table of Contents